MrChumley/Kronkus/README.md

   _____________________________________________

 Installation:
-To add the Kronkus planet pack to Kerbal Space Program (1.0.4) copy the Kronkus folder into your (KSP directory)/GameData folder.
+To add the Kronkus planet pack to Kerbal Space Program copy the Kronkus folder into your (KSP directory)/GameData folder.
+If you use E.V.E.
+Merge contents of BoulderCo folder.

 Requires Kopernicus, and Module Manager to work!
 Kopernicus forum thread: http://forum.kerbalspaceprogram.com/threads/114649
 Module Manager forum thread: http://forum.kerbalspaceprogram.com/threads/55219